The Green Bin

 • Bread, pasta, rice

-• Coffee grinds, tea bags/leaves
+• Coffee grinds, tea leaves ( no tea bags)

 • Garden pruning & clippings